grange85/ahfow-www/_posts/2023-10-11-artefacts-036-everything-s-swirling-3-fanzine-to-download.md

 - download
 date: 2023-10-11 16:03 +0100
 ---
 I just noticed that I never shared a PDF of _Everything's Swirling #3_ a fanzine put together for Luna's 30th birthday last year.
-It was a very short run - I think just 50 copies - and was probably the _lightest_ in terms of content but - seems a shame for it not to share it all the same!
+It was a very short run - I think just 50 copies - and was probably the _lightest_ in terms of content but - seems a shame not to share it all the same!

 [Everything's Swirling #3 - March 2022](https://media.fullofwishes.co.uk/00-misc/docs/everythings-swirling-fanzine-03-web.pdf) (PDF, 2MB)